WRITTEN BY: COACH BRUCE LOVELACE

 I don't understand why soccer ball circumferences are used to compare sizes and not diameters.
 Here are the best soccer ball sizes, expressed as "Under-Age."
 As an example U-12 is the abbreviation for under 12 years old.
 Here are the youth soccer ball sizes, the corresponding age brackets, and their respective weights and sizes in circumference.

 If you compare the different circumference sizes it appears that there is very little difference between these 3 soccer ball sizes.
 Surprisingly, there is a big difference with respect on how the ball behaves among the different sizes.
+And naturally higher performing soccer balls have a bigger price tag.

 Despite the seemingly close mathematical measurements, it is important for your child to play with the appropriately sized ball.
 Your child will have more fun and will develop their soccer skill set better with the right size of youth soccer ball.